 The development is centrally located within the London Riverside Area, part of the larger Thames Gateway redevelopment zone, which is transforming the east London environment.
-It is one of the largest development sites in the UK and one of the largest brownfield regeneration developments throughout Europe.
+It is one of the largest housing development sites in the UK and one of the largest brownfield developments in Europe.

 The site is the location of the former Barking Power Station; the river frontage includes a disused wharf, pier and wider areas of untouched natural landscapes, spreading east towards Dagenham.

 Residents at Barking Riverside London will have fast access to central London with the delivery of a new railway line.UndergroundOvergroundBus StopsAirport